benjamin-brady/go-voting-app/README.md

     ...
     You may now begin working with Terraform.

-Change to the IaC directory
+Change to the infra directory

     cd ..